The Enemy of the World

 Me: Hey, what’s up, Sue?
 So you wanna watch The Enemy of Ze World with me, huh?

 Sue: Sure-a thing, Neil.
-You wanna make me-a cup-a tea first, huh?
+You wanna make-a me-a cup of tea first, huh?

 Thankfully, Nicol is away this week and she doesn’t have to put up with this madness.

 Sue: I had a fringe like Benik’s once.
-That was not a good time for me at school.
+It wasn’t a good time for me at school.

 Sue: Why did the writer give all the characters names that sound so similar?
 Ferrier, Fedorin, Fariah.
 Is he trying to confuse me on purpose?
 This is hard enough to follow as it is.